globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

 % of good labor practices adopted (of those listed).
 This indicator is applicable where farms rely on hired labor (not labor of household members).

-# of good labor practices adopted / total number of practices
+# of good labor practices adopted / total number of practices.

 These concepts are common to many sustainability standards and the approach is built on the ILO standards and the SDGs.
 While there may be moral hazard in asking these questions outright, asking the questions themselves serves to educate the respondent about the norms and aspirations that are part of general good labor practices.